Najat Vallaud-Belkacem: Political positions

 Vallaud-Belkacem supports having the French government force Twitter to filter out hate speech that is illegal under French law, such as speech that is homophobic.
 Regarding same-sex marriage in France, she has stated that its legalisation is a matter of "historic progress".

-In 2016, Vallaud-Belkacem was publicly criticized by Prime Minister Manuel Valls after she spoke out against the government's local decrees that ban women from wearing full-body swimsuits – so-called burkinis– on the beach, arguing the ban was "dangerous for national cohesion."
+In 2016, Vallaud-Belkacem was publicly criticized by Prime Minister Manuel Valls after she spoke out against the government's local decrees that ban women from wearing full-body swimsuits – so-called burkinis – on the beach, arguing the ban was "dangerous for national cohesion."

 Personal attacks

 In 2015, former president Nicolas Sarkozy was criticized for appealing to racist sentiments when he, without using explicitly racist words, singled out the two non-white female ministers – Vallaud-Belkacem and Christiane Taubira – in a largely white government for charges of gross incompetence.

 Personal life

+In 2000, Belkacem met her husband, Boris Vallaud, at Sciences Po Paris where they were both studying.
+The pair married on 27 August 2005 in Hontanx, and Belkacem officially hyphenated her husband's family name in front of hers.
+In 2008, the couple welcomed twins, a boy and a girl: Louis-Adel and Nour-Chloé.
+As a symbol of the couple's mixed origins, the twins' names each contain one French and one North-African name.

 Vallaud-Belkacem describes herself as a "non-practicing Muslim".